 Place the butter in a small pot over medium heat.
 Melt

-and toast the pasta
+the butter and toast the pasta

 2 to 3 minutes or until golden in color, add the rice and stir to coat.
 Add 1 cup stock to the pot and bring the mixture to a bubble, reduce the heat to low, cover the pot and cook 15 minutes.
 Stir in parsley; turn off the heat and cover.
 Let stand to cool.
 Fluff the rice with a fork then place in container and store in the refrigerator.

 Meanwhile, place the rinsed trimmed chicken pieces in a shallow pan with the onion and bay leaves

 and cover with just enough water to come up to the top of the chicken, bring the mixture to a boil and reduce the heat to a simmer and gently poach